-Science Failure
+Science & Medicine Failure

+Organizations need to improve their willingness to accept and learn from failure, even when the stakes are high.
+Yes, that even applies to researchers and medicine.
 Failure is essential to science.
 Experimentation and exploration are the core elements of research.
 These fundamentals are taught to our children in their first school science lessons.

 In collaboration with Journal of Trial and Error, and their science writer Marcel Hobma, we developed a new exhibition theme focused on failure in science.